dman926/nx-python-pdm/README.md

   - command\*: The command to run. 'pdm ' is prepended to this command.
   - cwd: Override where the command runs.
 By default, the command runs in the project root.
   - raw: Do not prepend 'pdm ' to the given command.
+  - quiet: Suppress output to stdout. stderr will still be printed.

 ### Generators